zruncho3d/DuelingZero/README.md

 ## Credits

-* Nemgrea: props on making a solid V0 start
-* Tircown: made a single-Klipper-instance version possible, with his code and live debugging
+* **Tircown**: made a single-Klipper-instance version possible, with his code and live debugging
-* Initial conversations proved motivating, with Clee, Red5, Kyrios, Leopard, EddieTheEngineer, and others, that this wasn’t completely insane,.
-* Reviewers:
-Thanks for providing feedback that helped make this clear and concise.
+* **Reviewers: Red5, _xbst, where’sthelambSAUCE, BeastBc**: thanks for providing feedback that helped make this clear and concise.
+* **Clee, Red5, Kyrios, Leopard, EddieTheEngineer, and others**: initial conversations proved motivating - that this wasn’t completely insane.
+Thanks!
-* Nemgrea: none of this would have happened without a solid base.
-Even if there’s one functional part here in common, and it’s about the simplest part possible (9mm spacer), this project is proudly a V0 derivative.
-99% new or modded, sure, but still a derivative.
+* **Nemgrea**: none of this would have happened without a solid base.

 ## Support?